tubiz/edd-slack-notifications/readme.txt

 == Changelog ==

+= 2.0.0 =
+* 	Fix: Notifications not sent if channel isn't specified
+* 	New: Move Slack settings to it's own subsection
+*	New: Send to a different channel or speficic user

 = 1.1.0 =
 *	New: Add support for custom bot name and custom bot icon
 *	Fix: Remove Slack tab from the Settings page, the plugin setting is now located in the Extensions tab